 Learning the language of research can help you understand research answers to important problems.
 It can also help you read academic texts (and tests) more easily.

 This page explains key words for understanding the process of research.
 It talks about what can go wrong, leading to false or misleading results.

 The “gold standard” (best proof) of clinical research is a double-blind trial.
-That means an experiment with two (or more) groups of people, but only one group receives the drug or treatment being tested.
+That is an experiment with two (or more) groups of people in which only one group receives the drug or treatment being tested.
 The other group gets a placebo.

 Research Study 1: Drug Interactions

 Doctors know a lot about the side effects of single medications.
 They have also studied some interactions between two drugs.
 But what can happen when a person takes more than two (as many patients with serious health problems do)?
 This talk discusses the need for more research on drug interactions, even when each is safe by itself.

 Study 2: The Effects of Green Spaces on Health

 This study finds major health benefits for city residents who live near parks.